-Answers to frequently asked questions of the Reimbursement Division for Circuit Court-Criminal Division and Inmate Board and Care.
+Answers to frequently asked questions of Reimbursement for Circuit Court-Criminal Division cases.

-What fees are the responsibility of the defendant/inmate to pay/repay?
+What fees are the responsibility of the defendant to pay?

 Defendants who have been involved in a criminal matter with the Circuit Court may owe monies to Oakland County.